 Dilip was only five years old when he was beaten up by his father.
 His stepmother, much younger than his father, had him totally in her grip.
 One day she screamed at Dilip while breastfeeding his infant brother and wrongfully accused him of touching her breast.
 She ordered her husband to teach Dilip a lesson.

 The poor child wondered why he was slapped so hard.
 He was shocked to know that he had done something wrong.
 He loved his stepmother a lot, never having seen his biological mother, as she had died during childbirth.
 After that day he was terrified but his desires grew strongly.
 He secretly watched his tiny brother possess the most precious toy.
 He was envious and was dying to be in his place.
 He used to dream of his mother loving him the same way.
 He wanted to draw her attention and have her cuddle him close to her chest.
 This never happened and he remained deprived of the mother’s affection that he craved.
-Things were different before his stepbrother was born, his stepmother had been quite a loving person.
+Things were different before his stepbrother was born, she was quite a loving person.

 It was painful for him to learn in later years that he was a step child.
 He detested his father all the more when he came to know that his mother had died due to gross negligence on his father’s part.
 Thereafter, he constantly got into rifts with his father and hated him.
 He grew up to be a rebel.
 However, he was an exceptionally intelligent child, naturally good at his studies, brilliant in sports and a born leader.
 Unfortunately, his aggressive nature and give-a-damn attitude was cleverly exploited by the local politicians.
 This helped him extract all the clout and power he needed to satisfy his whims.
 At the young age of 18 he was a law unto himself and a feared gangster.